A Drinking Deer A Drinking Deer

 The Water of Life

-In legends and fairy tales, the protagonist travels to a spring to draw from it the water of life and save someone important— a parent or a loved one.
-This person is clean, innocent and needs this water for a just cause; they do not want to learn its secret at all.
-Its effects result from the rules governing sympathetic magic, according to which contact with the magical substance leads to the acquisition of its properties, as described by James Frazer in The Golden Bough (1889).
+In many legends and fairy tales, a protagonist travels to a spring to draw from it the water of life and save someone important—a parent or a loved one.
+This person is clean, innocent, and needs this water for a just cause; they do not want or need to learn its secret.
+The effects of the water are a result of the rules governing sympathetic magic in fairy tales, which say that contact with the magical substance leads a character to take on its helpful properties, as described by James Frazer in The Golden Bough (1889).
 Drinking the water of life affects the entire human body: it heals, rejuvenates, revives.
 This water is simply life itself, not a fount of knowledge or an instrument of initiation like a philosopher’s stone.
-What’s more, it continually renews itself, flows; one can even assume that it carries information crucial to preserving life.
+What’s more, it continually renews itself through flow; one can even assume that it carries information crucial to preserving life.
 To draw it means to do something useful—to rejuvenate, heal, or bring someone back to life.
-It resembles an expensive drug from America.
-One must acquire it.
+It’s like an expensive, sought-after drug: a charachter must acquire it.

-In fairy tales, the fountain of life is always hidden—behind the seventh mountain, a river or woodlands.
-One must search high and low to discover it, and along the way gain the favor of nature; help animals and trees.
-In many tales, the repeated advice is to never look back, but to focus on the goal—otherwise one might be turned into stone.
-“Whoever wants to come to the top of the mountain must go straight ahead, whatever one might see or hear along the way; God forbid one goes off the path, or look back: at that moment, one will turn into a rock,” wrote Roman Zamarski in Podania i baśnie ludu w Mazowszu [Fairy Tales of the Mazovian People].
+In fairy tales, the fountain of life is always hidden—behind the seventh mountain, a river, or woodlands.
+A character must search high and low to discover it, and along the way gain the favor of nature by helping animals and trees.
+In many tales, the repeated advice is to never look back, but to focus on the goal—otherwise they might be turned into stone.
+“Whoever wants to come to the top of the mountain must go straight ahead, whatever one might see or hear along the way; God forbid one goes off the path, or look back: at that moment, one will turn into a rock,” wrote Roman Zamarski in Podania i baśnie ludu w Mazowszu (Fairy Tales of the Mazovian People).
 It takes courage to acquire the water of life.

 Divine Sources

 Keeping in mind the sight of wild animals dipping their snouts in a spring, I asked Maciej Barton, a chef at the resort Ostoja Chobienice in western Poland, and a forester by training, if he had encountered similar scenes.
 “Yes,” he replied.
 “I’ve seen drinking animals, mainly small ones: rodents and birds.
 The deer look exceptionally beautiful.
 In forests, springs are protected; people know that animals use them.
-I myself come from Kashubia, now I go to visit my parents there.
-In our area, on the side of a gorge there is a small lake, a swamp, and there the water seeps out from underground.
+I originally come from Kashubia and often visit my parents there.
+In that area, on the side of a gorge there is a small lake, a swamp, and there the water seeps out from underground.
 This place has an unusual charm, especially in the summer; even during a drought it is always green there, it is a haven of freshness and living nature.
-The water from this spring not only has a special taste, but also temperature.
+The water from this spring not only has a special taste but also temperature.
 It’s always cool and invigorating.”

-According to legend, the spring appears in a place touched by the foot of a saint or it was where someone cried so much that a leak formed.
-According to geologists, the water drains and flows through the soil like a sponge.
-Under the sponge there is a hard layer of rock, under which water flows through various underground corridors, depending on their availability, and returns to the ground at the first possible opportunity—as soon as it reaches something that is soft enough and gives little resistance.
+According to some legends, springs appear in places touched by the foot of a saint or in places where someone cried so much that a leak formed.
+According to geologists, springs appear where water drains and flows through the soil like a sponge.
+Under the sponge there is a hard layer of rock and beneath that, water flows through various underground corridors and returns to the ground at the first possible opportunity—as soon as it reaches something that is soft enough and gives little resistance.

-In a study titled Źródła Polski.
-Wybrane problemy krenologiczne [Polish Springs: Selected Crenological Problems], we read: “The term spring water is, to this day, in many languages of the world, synonymous with absolute purity and freshness.
-Various types of gases can be dissolved in spring water; from the commonly found carbon dioxide and nitrogen, through hydrogen sulphide and methane, to extremely rare cases when “pure” springs drive a mixture of water and helium (Carnot de Santenay in France—15 cubic meters of pure helium per year).
+A study titled Źródła Polski.
+Wybrane problemy krenologiczne (Polish Springs: Selected Crenological Problems), reads, “The term spring water is, to this day, in many languages of the world, synonymous with absolute purity and freshness.
+Various types of gases can be dissolved in spring water; from the commonly found carbon dioxide and nitrogen, through hydrogen sulphide and methane, to extremely rare cases when ‘pure’ springs drive a mixture of water and helium (Carnot de Santenay in France—fifteen cubic meters of pure helium per year).
 Sometimes the pressure of these gases in the groundwater deposit is periodically large enough that specific geysers are formed, fuelled, for example, by carbon dioxide.
-One example is a geyser in Herľany, Slovakia, which throws, up to a height of several meters, several thousand litres of water and gas mixture every few dozen hours.”
+One example is a geyser in Herľany, Slovakia, which throws—up to a height of several meters—several thousand litres of water and gas mixture every few dozen hours.”

-Springs have always been objects shrouded in a kind of mystery, and the question of the origin of the water flowing from them has always been alive.
+Springs have always been shrouded in a kind of mystery, and the question of the origin of the water flowing from them has always been a source of discussion for centuries.
 It has contributed both to the development of natural sciences and to the emergence of many legends and fantastical theories.
 Water gushing from the springs was often attributed with healing and cult properties (Massabielle in Lourdes, Boża Góra in Poczajów, Manitou Springs in Colorado, Maggie Springs in Ayers Rock, Kastalia in Delphi, Kalwaria in Wambierzyce).
-Holy and sacred springs were and still are places of worship and pilgrimages in most of the world’s religions (the sources of Narbada, Zamzam in Mecca, Gomuhk—the source of the Ganges, Grabarka in Poland), and many of them have become the foundation of modern spas and bathing areas, thus confirming the “wonderful” properties of the spring waters beating there (Bath, Baden-Baden, Bormio, Cieplice).
+Holy and sacred springs were and still are places of worship and pilgrimages in most religions (the sources of Narbada, Zamzam in Mecca, Gomuhk—the source of the Ganges, Grabarka in Poland), and many have become the foundation of modern spas and bathing areas, thus confirming the wonderful properties of the spring waters beating there (Bath, Baden-Baden, Bormio, Cieplice).

-It’s difficult to forget a cinema called Saint Bernadetta in Lourdes in the south of France, which I came across accidentally as a teenager and where I first encountered bottles of water in the shape of Our Lady with a screwed-on head, available in every local shop.
+It’s difficult to forget Saint Bernadetta in Lourdes in southern France, which I came across accidentally as a teenager and where I first encountered bottles of water in the shape of Our Lady, which were available in every local shop.
 Faith can work miracles.
 Bottled ‘Primavera’ water from Aleksandria near Zgierz comes from the level of the aquifer of the lower chalk, which is about 120 million years old.
 It sounds romantic and very believable.
-The factory produces 300 million litres of water per year.
-For the majority of a video presenting the operation of the factory, you can see the automated production of PET bottles, the injection of water pumped from the ground (from a depth greater than the height of the Eiffel Tower by more than 150 meters) into the bottles, the complicated process of screwing on the caps, affixing of labels and placing in six-packs.
+The factory produces three hundred million liters of water per year.
+For most of a video on factory operations, you can see the automated production of PET bottles, the injection of water pumped from the ground (from a depth greater than the height of the Eiffel Tower by more than 150 meters) into the bottles, the complicated process of screwing on the caps, affixing of labels and placing in six-packs.
 If a deer saw all this, her large, beautiful eyes reflected in the water, seeping from a crevice in the rock, would turn as round as those bottle caps.
 Perhaps it’s best that we don’t show her this video.

 Also read: